What is Utilization?

 Updated over a week ago

-Utilization tells us the proportion of time a Group or Individual spent producing Production Tasks.
+Utilization tells us the proportion of time a Group or Individual spent working on Production Tasks, as opposed to Supporting Tasks such meetings, training, projects or leadership tasks.

 In order to determine the Utilization of a team or an individual we need to know the following pieces of information:

-• Available Time - Total time spent at work (this includes Utilized Time and Time spent on Supporting Tasks)
+• Available Time - Total time spent at work including overtime and excluding any leave

 Utilization is a useful metric as it allows us to better understand one of the levers that can be pulled to increase or decrease output.
 For instance, if a manager knows that tomorrow is going to be light on Input volumes, they may decide to have their staff catch-up on some training...by decreasing the team's utilization to better reflect the reduction in Input, the manager can spend some time working on value-adding supporting tasks!